research-centre-rez/student-signpost/dockerized-script.md

 ### Dockerfile rules

 0) When you are creating the Dockerfile:
-   - Do it by dependency after dependency to prevent extensive rebuilds.
+   - Add dependencies one by one to prevent extensive rebuilds.
+Docker creates layers which means that everything successfully built in previous build is cached and cannot be builded again (especially downloading, building and installation of packages is very time consuming, do it gradually)
-   - Check env after each build in interactive mode `CMD ["/bin/bash"]`.
+   - Check validity of conainer environment after each build (use interactive mode: put `CMD ["/bin/bash"]` at the end of `Dockerfile` and `-it` in `docker run` command)
-   - Once everything is established (all dependencies finally installed and script is runnable) go to the command aggregation (apt install, pip install)
+   - Once everything is established (all dependencies finally installed and script is runnable) go to the command aggregation (apt install, pip install as in following example)
-   - Do not forget to run tests before deployment (do a CI pipeline in Github actions where tests will be run)
+   - Do not forget to run tests before deployment do a CI pipeline in Github actions where tests will be run
-1) Use docker layers effectively (code should be included last, system packages first)
+     - PyTest - Take a look on these first:
+       - pytest outside docker container - https://github.com/marketplace/actions/run-pytest
+       - pytest inside docker container - https://stackoverflow.com/questions/78075525/run-pytest-within-docker-container-while-running-github-actions-workflow)
+     - Test of the docker build - https://github.com/marketplace/actions/build-and-push-docker-images
+1) Use docker layers effectively.
+Layers (i.e. commands in `Dockerfile`) are reused up to the first layer where change in the output appears.
+This means that if you put your `COPY` before `apt install` or `pip install` then every change in your code requires reinstallation of packages.
+   - the code `COPY` should be included last (because it is often changed)
+   - system packages should be at the beginning of the Docker file (relatively stable layer)
-2) Use /app folder for deploying the app
+2) Use `/app` folder for deploying the app
-3) Copy only files you need for the project run (if you have several scripts in your project create dockerfile for each)
+3) If you have multiple scripts inside one docker image use `ENTRYPOINT python` and give comprehensive documentaion to a user (README.md).
 4) If you need to expose some port use different [template](templates.md) (dockerized backend API)

 ### Example